openshift/rosa/docs/moactl_delete_cluster.md

 ```
   # Delete a cluster named "mycluster"
   moactl delete cluster mycluster

+  # Delete a cluster using the --cluster flag
+  moactl delete cluster --cluster=mycluster
 ```

 ### Options

 ```
+  -c, --cluster string   Name or ID of the cluster to delete.
   -h, --help             help for cluster
 ```

 ### Options inherited from parent commands